- Course: Medical Engineering MSc

 - Year of graduation: 2020

 These modules allow exploration into the latest novel research areas and I knew it would allow me to largely expand my Medical Engineering knowledge.
-This, coupled with the excellent reputation that University of Leeds and the Faculty of Engineering and Physical Sciences holds, made the decision for me.
+This, coupled with the excellent reputation that the University of Leeds and the Faculty of Engineering and Physical Sciences holds, made the decision for me.”

 The city centre holds great places to eat and shop, with lots of activities for when you need a break from studying.
 And when you need somewhere quieter to relax and wind down, there are some beautiful parks to visit and independent cafés are dotted all around the city.

-At present, I am taking a small but much-needed break after spending the last consecutive 17 years in education.
-After recharging, I hope to pursue a career in research; applying for a PhD within the Medical Engineering field, with a focus in helping to improve healthcare and patient lives.
+At present, Saudah is taking a small but much-needed break after spending the last consecutive 17 years in education.
+After recharging, she hopes to pursue a career in research; applying for a PhD within the Medical Engineering field, with a focus on helping to improve healthcare and patient lives.